WDR/WDR/reference/wdr.manifest.loadApplications.md

 Application manifests are simple tab-indented files describing application install/update options.
 They can be created manually or generated using [ManifestGenerationAdminApp](wdr.tools.ManifestGenerationAdminApp.class.html).

+The idea behind manifests is described [on a page dedicated to manifests](../manifests.html).

 The ``loadApplications`` function:

 * parses the input manifest file